prosjekt

 • Gathering hands-on cultivation knowledge and sharing insights through events

-3. Fibershed Norway (Norway)
+Fibershed Norway

 A non-profit organization dedicated to strengthening local textile production.